Swindon Designer Outlet

 Swindon Designer Outlet is a covered designer outlet in Swindon, England.

-The outlet occupies the restored Great Western railway works and is owned by McArthurGlen.
-Built by Tarmac Construction and opened in March 1997, it is located a few miles from junction 16 of the M4 motorway.
+The outlet occupies most of the restored Great Western railway works and is owned by McArthurGlen.
+Built by Tarmac Construction and opened in March 1997, it is a few miles from junction 16 of the M4 motorway.

 In the eating area, a number of steam locomotives that were built at Swindon Works have been on display: